Philippines Airports Guide: Manila, Cebu, Davao & Other Major Gateways

 You can easily take a short flight from the Iloilo Airport to major cities in the Philippines like Manila, Cebu, and Davao.
-These cities are gateways to natural wonders like beaches, islands, waterfalls, farms, and parks.
+These cities are gateways to natural wonders like islands, waterfalls, farms, parks, and white sand beaches in the Philippines.
 They are also commercial capitals that offer insights into regional cultures and ways of life.

 Airports in Mindanao Philippines